SkewedAspect/rpgkeeper/systems/dnd4e/design.md

 };
 ```

-The `secondWindAvailable` property indicates wether or not a second wind is _available_.
+The `secondWindAvailable` property indicates whether or not a second wind is _available_.

 #### Wealth